The Numbers Gang

 - Doctor One – Examines new recruits by looking at their eyes, ears, evaluating any head injuries and thus has the final say if any new recruit is able to join the gang

 - Captain One – He is the captain of blood and has permission to stab others.
-He will have six stars on his shoulders, usually three on each shoulder and these are seen in the form of tattoos.
+He will have six stars on

 The number two’s structure: